National Assembly of Sportsmen’s Caucuses (NASC)

 To learn more about your state’s sportsmen’s caucus members, please refer to the State Profiles section, or select your state from the drop down menu at the bottom of this page.

 NASC Executive Council

 The NASC program is guided by an Executive Council comprised of state sportsmen’s caucus leaders who are dedicated to advancing the goals of the program.
 Elected by their sportsman-legislator colleagues to serve two year terms, Executive Council members assist with policy development, sportsmen’s community engagement, program administration and media outreach intended to highlight the role that hunting, angling, recreational shooting and trapping play in supporting conservation policies that also benefit our nation’s social and economic wellbeing.

-Click here for the 2017 roster of Executive Council members.
+Click here for the 2018 Executive Council roster.

 President: Senator Bill Heath (GA)View Details

 NASC Executive Council: Sportsmen’s Profiles